msecrist-couchbase/smallcb-training-capella/README.md

   use docker network overlay --internal mode? perhaps too complex.

+need to edit /etc/hosts file on >= zipcar mode so that couchbase://try.couchbase.dev:8091 connection string works?

 use tmpfs for faster restarts and less real i/o, at the cost of RAM? docker run --tmpfs flag?